How to Petition the Assembly

 Submitting a petition using the Assembly’s online system

 Perhaps the most straightforward way to submit a petition is online, using the Assembly’s e-petition system.
 You will be asked to input a title and the text of your petition along with some additional details such as your name and contact information.
 You will also be asked to choose a date for your petition to stop collecting signatures.
-There is no ideal timeframe for this.
-However it might be worth bearing in mind that the Committee will not consider your petition until after it has finished collecting signatures.
+Petitions may collect signatures for a maximum period of six months.
+It might be worth bearing in mind that the Committee will not consider your petition until after it has finished collecting signatures.

 Once you have submitted your petition, you will receive an e-mail confirming that it has been received.
 The petitions team will then consider it against the rules for petitioning the Assembly and will get in touch as soon as possible to let you know whether or not the petition is admissible and what will happen next.